Online exploration outside a convex obstacle: Related work

 \section{Related work}

-{\textit{The watchman's route problem}} \cite{CMWR,OGC,WRLV,ASWR,MP,Guibas1987} is a well-known optimization problem, where an algorithm for a watchman needs to be constructed so that he computes the shortest path to traverse a certain area, and from this path he must observe the entire area, we assume he has $2\cdot\pi$ view to any distance only bounded by obstacles.
+{\textit{The watchman's path problem}} \cite{CMWR,OGC,WRLV,ASWR,MP,Guibas1987} is a well-known optimization problem, where an algorithm for a watchman needs to be constructed so that he computes the shortest path to traverse a certain area, and from this path he must observe the entire area, we assume he has $2\cdot\pi$ view to any distance only bounded by obstacles.
 In the general case it has been shown to be an NP-hard problem \cite{MEGIDDO1982194,ARKIN2003203,OETO} (say if there are $n$ obstacles).
 In an offline scenario the guard is given a map of the area including its obstacles and needs to compute the shortest path.
-Whereas, in the online case, the watchman has to explore (i.e. discover unknown terrains in the offline case) or scan (i.e. canvas a known terrain in the online case) the area it traverses without (or with limited) prior knowledge of what lays ahead.
-A good example for this is when the Mars rover has no aerial aid due to interference or latency, and needs to explore the surrounding area on its own.
+Whereas, in the online case, the watchman has to explore (i.e. discover unknown terrains in the offline case) or scan (i.e. canvas a known terrain in the online case) the area it traverses without (or with limited) prior knowledge of what lays ahead .

+The watchman problem has been observed under various different constraints.
+Online algorithms for touring the interior of a non-convex simple polygon have been presented in \cite{OLSISP,PEP}.
+The traversing robot does not have a map, and is only aware of what it has explored so far.
+They present a $\frac{5}{4}$-competitive algorithm.
+This problem is similar to our online setting.
+However, in their case, the polygon is simply connected, whereas in our case, the watchman tours the outside of a polygon, which is not simply connected.